iGEMClub Sponsors:Mrs. Janet StandevenMrs. Shelby CochranMrs. Brittney CantrellClub Overview:

 - iGEM stands for International Genetically Engineered Machine competition

-- Over the course of a semester, students design and build simple biological systems made from standard interchangeable DNA parts
+- Over the course of a year, students design and build simple biological systems made from standard interchangeable DNA parts

 - Students will learn lab techniques of biotechnology in addition to developing a working knowledge of modern molecular engineering and scientific research skills.